l4nk332/JALA-Just_Another_List_App/pending_mods.md

     and description of dependencies.

   - Consider making checkboxes larger (mobile-friendly).

 ###Back-end:

-  - Email implementation will most likely utilize the [nodemailer](https://www.npmjs.com/package/nodemailer) module, allowing the user to email the list as plain-text.
+  - Utilize the fs module to assign the api list data to a variable that would then be insert as the body of email submission.

+  - Update jala_log module to keep track of email submission information.

   - Make a api_HTML module that will allow the user to alternatively email HTML rather than plain-text.